kerim/kerim-old.github.com/peer-reviewed-publications.md

 > See my [ResearchGate](https://www.researchgate.net/profile/P-Friedman) profile for more.

 “The Shifting Chronotopes of Indigeneity in Taiwanese Documentary Film.”
 In _[Taiwan’s Contemporary Indigenous Peoples](https://www.routledge.com/Taiwans-Contemporary-Indigenous-Peoples/Fell-Davies-Huang/p/book/9780367553579)_, edited by Dafydd Fell and Chia-Yuan Huang.
 Oxon: UK: Routledge.
 2021.
+(Forthcoming in July.)

 “Defining Ethnographic Film.”
 In _[The Routledge International Handbook of Ethnographic Film and Video](https://www.routledge.com/The-Routledge-International-Handbook-of-Ethnographic-Film-and-Video/Vannini/p/book/9780367185824)_, edited by Phillip Vannini.
 Routledge.
 2020. ([preprint](/files/friedman-2020.pdf))

 “[The Hegemony of the Local: Taiwanese Multiculturalism and Indigenous Identity Politics](https://doi.org/10.1215/01903659-6915593).”
 In “Taiwan, the Land that Colonialism Made” a special issue edited by Arif Dirlik, Liao Ping-hui, & Chuang Ya-chung. _Boundary 2_, Vol. 45, no.3.
-2018.
+2018. ([preprint](/files/friedman-2018.pdf))

 “Anthropological Publics and Their Onlookers: The Dynamics of Multiple Audiences In The Blog Savageminds.org.”
 With Alex Golub.
 In _[Media, Engagement, and Anthropological Practice: Contemporary Scholarship](https://www.berghahnbooks.com/title/PinkMedia)_, Edited by Simone Abram and Sarah Pink.
 Berghahn Books.
 October 2015.